Wondering how to dermaplane at home safely and smoothly? Don't worry, we've got you covered.

 • If you wish to use the same blade, simply reinstall it for the next use

-Is Dermaplaning at home safe?
+Is dermaplaning at home safe?

 Dermaplaning at home is a great way to exfoliate the skin without the use of chemicals.
 It's essential to choose high-quality dermaplaning devices such as Make My Shave’s Metal Dermaplaner, follow provided instructions, take things slow and maintain proper hygiene.